newrelic/newrelic-browser-agent/README.md

 ## Session Replay
 The Session Replay feature is currently in Limited Preview and only functional for customers participating in the early access program.
 To request access, please visit [this link](https://newrelic.com/platform/session-replay-early-access).

-Due to the sensitive nature of the feature, Session Replay has many configuration options, which are configurable in each browser application's *Application Settings* page on NR1.
+Due to the sensitive nature of the feature, Session Replay has many configuration options, which are configurable in each browser application's *Application Settings* page on the New Relic site.
 These settings will only be accessible if you are participating in the limited preview.
-Here, you can control the sampling rates, obfuscation conditions and triggering rules of Session Replay.
+Additionally, you can control the sampling rates, obfuscation conditions and triggering rules of Session Replay.

 ## Supported browsers